Jensssen/How-to-become-a-Linux-PowerUser/README.md

 alias l='ls -CF'
 ```

 This alias triggers a "ls" command when ever I enter a new directory.
-Therefore, I know the containt folder and file names alway and type less ls myself.
+Therefore, I know the contained folder and file names alway and type less ls myself.
 ```
 chpwd() { ls }
 ```